Mike Shaw: Canadian territories (1980–1989)

 Mike Shaw started wrestling in 1980 in Vancouver's NWA All-Star Wrestling using the ring name Klondike Mike.
 In 1981, he wrestled in the WWF as Mike Smith, in a losing effort against former world champion Pedro Morales on All Star Wrestling.
 In 1982, Shaw began wrestling under his real name for Stu Hart's Stampede Wrestling in Calgary, Alberta.
 In 1984, he worked for All Japan and Montreal.
 A year later he worked in the Maritimes.

-Also in 1984, he connected with wrestler The Great Gama "Singh" and was bestowed the ring name of Makhan Singh, forming the stable "Karachi Vice" with Gama and Gary Albright as Vokhan Singh and managed by Judah Rosenbloom and following the rebirth of Stampede Wrestling in 1985, by Abu Wizal and feuded with the likes of Owen Hart, Davey Boy Smith, Bret Hart, and Chris Benoit.
+In 1984, Shaw connected with wrestler Gama Singh and was bestowed the ring name of Makhan Singh, forming the stable "Karachi Vice" with Gama Singh and Gary Albright as Vokhan Singh and managed by Judah Rosenbloom and following the rebirth of Stampede Wrestling in 1985, by Abu Wizal and feuded with the likes of Owen Hart, Davey Boy Smith, Bret Hart, and Chris Benoit.

 From 1986 to 1988 he won the Stampede Wrestling North American Heavyweight Championship three times defeating Owen Hart and losing the title back to Hart.
 He dropped the title the final time to Don Muraco on December 9, 1988.
 On December 30, 1988, he and Vokhan Singh defeated The British Bulldogs for the Stampede Wrestling International Tag Team Championship.
 They dropped the titles to Chris Benoit and Biff Wellington on April 8, 1989.
 After the loss Shaw left Calgary.

 World Championship Wrestling (1989–1991)

-Stampede Wrestling closed in December 1989 and just prior to the closure, he received the opportunity to join World Championship Wrestling as Norman the Lunatic.
+Stampede Wrestling closed in December 1989.
+Just prior to the closure, he received the opportunity to join World Championship Wrestling as Norman the Lunatic.
+According to Jim Ross, who was at the time a lead commentator for WCW, he was the one who contacted Stampede Wrestling head Stu Hart and recommended for Shaw to join WCW.

 He was managed by Theodore Long, who led him around with a giant key.
 This key was symbolic of Long's potential to recommit Norman to the insane asylum he came from if he did not follow orders.
 Norman carried a teddy bear with him.

 Norman eventually broke away from Long, and turned face (being renamed Norman the Maniac).
 He feuded with Kevin Sullivan, and even received title shots against NWA World champion Ric Flair.

-He later adopted a trucker gimmick as Trucker Norm, ostensibly in memory of his late father, a long-haul truck driver.
+Shaw later adopted a trucker gimmick as Trucker Norm, ostensibly in memory of his late father, a long-haul truck driver.
 Shaw then wrestled in Memphis' USWA as Jed Grundy.